 Mainly, stop using 'classic' in some places to refer to non-iso, non-hex maps.

-#2 Updated by Marko Lindqvist about 1 year ago
+#2 Updated by Marko Lindqvist over 1 year ago

 I'm not particularly fond of using "overhead" and "iso" with hex topologies.
 After all the only difference between "regular" hex and iso-hex is how the hexes are rotated.
 For one of them (I always forgot which) vertical sides are direct, for the other horizontal ones.
 I don't think either is necessarily more "overhead" than the other.